revaturelabs/interviewquestions/Python/Python-Datatypes/Number.md

 <details><summary> <b>Explanation</b> </summary>

-> We can't able to convert complex numbers to any other number type.Python will give you TypeError.This function converts other numeric values into floating values.
+> We can't convert complex numbers to any other number type as python will give you TypeError.This function converts other numeric values into floating values.

 **Example**: